-Quick as a wink, Santa bedecks basic glass votive holders to cast a holiday glow across your tabletop.
-Purchase puffy Santa stickers from your local crafts or scapbooking store.
-Dot clear glass votive candleholders with the Santa stickers and other Christmas-motif stickers, such as stars, snowflakes, snowmen, reindeer, or packages, to create a pleasing holiday scene.
+Use basic glass votive holders to cast a holiday glow across your tabletop.
+To decorate, purchase puffy Santa stickers from your local crafts or scapbooking store.
+Dot clear glass votive candleholders with the Santa stickers and other Christmas-motif stickers, such as stars, snowflakes, snowmen, reindeer, or packages, to create an adorable holiday scene.

 Editor's Tip: Replicate this look with your favorite holiday image.
 Choose a vintage image or copyright-free graphic, and follow the ornament instructions.
 Images with the appearance of a book cover work best.

 Wave a flag for Santa's favorite season.
-Reuse Christmas cards featuring the Jolly Old Elf's image in a festive banner.
-Choose a single Santa style or string different depictions for an eclectic view of the season's familiar gift giver.
+Reuse Christmas cards featuring the jolly old elf's image in a festive banner.
+Choose a single Santa image or string different depictions for an eclectic view of the season's familiar gift giver.
 Add printed or handwritten sentiments between ribbon-hung Santas for a banner that expresses your personal holiday perspective.

-Use a window sill to capture this scene straight from the North Pole -- Santa hanging out with his reindeer pal on a snowy landscape.
-The twig-and-felt figurines are held together with hot glue, but with this easy-to-make project, you can sub in crafts glue and make it with kids.
+Use a windowsill to capture this scene straight from the North Pole -- Santa hanging out with his reindeer pal, Rudolph, on a snowy landscape.
+The twig-and-felt figurines are held together with hot glue, but you can sub in crafts glue to make it a kid-friendly craft.

-This Santa has all the requisite characteristics: fluffy beard, twinkling eyes, and a red hat with jingle bell tassels.
-The only thing missing is his sleigh loaded with presents.
+This Santa has all the must-have characteristics of jolly St. Nick: fluffy beard, twinkling eyes, rosy cheeks, and a red hat with jingle bells.

-Get ready for Santa's big appearance with a stocking featuring none other than the big guy himself.
+Get ready for Santa's big appearance with a stocking featuring none other than the big guy himself centered on a pleated medallion.
 Sew a pretty stocking from silk (with our free pattern) and embellish it with pleated paper medallions and Santa scrapbooking stickers.